-T1.6 F1 in SchoolsTM Cars
+T1.6 F1[®] in Schools Cars

-These are Car A and Car B1, also referred to as 'the cars', and MUST be designed and manufactured according to these regulations for the purpose of participating in races on the F1 in SchoolsTM track at a State or National Final event, powered only by a single gas cylinder containing 8 grams of pressurised CO2.
-F1 in SchoolsTM cars are designed to travel the 20 metre race distance as quickly as possible, whilst withstanding the forces of launch acceleration, track traversing and physical deceleration after crossing the finishing line.
+These are Car A and Car B, also referred to as 'the cars', and MUST be designed and manufactured according to these regulations for the purpose of participating in races on the F1 in Schools track at a State or National Final event, powered only by a single gas cylinder containing 8 grams of pressurised CO2.
+F1 in Schools cars are designed to travel the 20 metre race distance as quickly as possible, whilst withstanding the forces of launch acceleration, track traversing and physical deceleration after crossing the finishing line.

-Each F1 in SchoolsTM car assembly MUST only consist of the following mandatory components and/or features:
+Each F1 in Schools car assembly MUST only consist of the following mandatory components and/or features:

 - 1. A body

 - 2. Side pods

 - 3. CO2 cylinder chamber

 - 4. Front wing

 - 5. Rear wing

-- 6. Wing support structures (optional)

-- 7. Nosecone
+- 6. Nosecone

-- 8. Wheels
+- 7. Wheels

-- 9. Wheel support systems
+- 8. Wheel support systems

-- 10. Tether line guide support system (Cadet Class must comply with ARTICLE T9.5.1)
+- 9. Tether line guide support system

-- 11. Tether line guides
+- 10.Tether line guides

-- 12. Surface finishing and decals
+- 11.Decals

-- 13.Ballast Screws
+- 12.Halo